retro16/acsi2stm/doc/troubleshooting.md

 **Warning:** ACSI2STM firmwares version 3.x and lower had random issues.
 Many people were confused by this and thought that they had a bad DMA chip because of this.
-4.00 fixed the issue so it might be worth trying an up to date version on older hardware that didn't work previously.
+New versions fixed many subtle bugs so it might be worth trying an up to date version on older hardware that didn't work previously.

 ### Workaround for bad DMA